Losant/losant-docs/docs/edge-compute/overview.md

 ### Low Connectivity Solutions

-If your devices are deployed in environments where internet service is intermittent, you can use the Edge Compute Engine to accumulate state reports on the device.
+If your devices are deployed in environments where internet service is intermittent, you can use Losant Edge Compute to accumulate state reports on the device.
 Then, the next time the device connects, those reports can be sent up to the cloud platform.

 ### Data Filtering